Jakevernice/Resume-Interview-Assistant/README.md

   - Key Concepts
   - Preparation Steps
-- **Downloadable Results**: Export the complete interview guide as a text file
+- **Downloadable Results**: Export the complete interview guide as a text file *Interactive Chatbot**: Engage in a follow-up conversation to clarify interview guide sections or ask additional questions related to your resume.
 ---

 ## 💻 Tech Stack